The Best Cheap Fast Cars in Canada under $10k in 2025

 Mazda RX-8

 The original German hot hatch has won itself fans all over the world, the positive side effect of which is that there tend to be plenty of them floating around.
-The most common on the Canadian used market during our research were late-model Mk5s from model years 2004 to 2009 (interestingly, that was the only generation sold in Canada with GTI as a standalone badge and without the Golf name).
+The most common on the Canadian used market during our research were late-model Mk5s from model years 2004 to 2009.
+(Interestingly, that was the only generation sold in Canada as the Volkswagen GTI standalone badge without the Golf name.
+Don’t worry about customizing your search for these.
+The term “Volkswagen Golf GTI” will bring these up, too.)
 Plus, prices on some Mk6 Golf GTIs on the market from model years 2010 to 2014 are now starting to dip into our $10,000 budget.

 Chevrolet Corvette